alttch/eva3/doc/registry.rst

 To list deleted and backup copies, use "ls -a" command of "eva-registry" tool.

 All data is stored in "runtime/registry" directory, which should not be accessed directly, unless data loss occur.
-If repair with built-in management tools.

 Structure
 =========